 His most recent work is anthologized What Saves Us: Poems of Empathy and Outrage in the Age of Trump (Northwestern University Press, 2019) and The BreakBeat Poets, Volume 4: LatiNEXT (Haymarket Books, 2020)

-His poems and essays have appeared in a number of literary journals, including Black Renaissance Noire, Beltway Poetry Quarterly, Rattapallax, Hanging Loose, Thrush Poetry Journal, Union Station, and Radius.
+His first book, Comprehending Forever: Poems (Willow Books 2014), was a finalist for the International Latino Book Award and was an Editor’s Choice selection for the inaugural Willow Books Literature Awards.
+His poems and essays have appeared in Asteri(x), Black Renaissance Noire, Hanging Loose, and Thrush Poetry Journal, among others.
 He has been quoted on Latino/a literature and culture by HBO and The New York Times.
 On the radio, his work was featured on Louis Reyes Rivera’s “Perspective,” on WBAI 99.5 FM in New York; on “Nuestra Palabra” on KPFT-FM in Houston, Texas; and on the long-running NPR program “Latino USA.”

 Rich has contributed performances to various theater spaces, including NYC’s Town Hall, the Heckscher Theater at El Museo Del Barrio, Luna Stage, the National Poetry Slam, and Lincoln Center for the Performing Arts.
 He is a co-curator for La Casita, a yearly festival for spoken word and the oral tradition, at Lincoln Center Out of Doors.
 He has lectured and performed at colleges around the nation, including Columbia University, NYU, Harvard University, Amherst College, UNC-Chapel Hill, the University of Illinois at Chicago, Mercy College, and William Paterson University, among others.